“For me, cooking is an extension of love.” - Hedda Sterne

 The Royal Academy of Culinary Arts was set up in 1980 and offers a Master of Culinary Arts.
 This is a highly selective course and only for those with at least 10 years of experience as a chef, pastry chef, or in restaurant management and service.
 Three of these years need to be at a senior level!

 There are also apprenticeships offered by the academy.
 This option is for some very serious chefs at the top of their culinary career.

 Learning to cook in a cookery school is part of a chef’s personal and professional journey.
 However, cooking is certainly about sharing.
-If that’s what you’re looking for, it’s probably better to sign up for a cooking workshop or class.
+If that’s what you’re looking for, it’s probably better to sign up for a cooking workshop or cookery courses London.

 It’s a great way to learn while sharing the experience with others.
 A chef’s workshop can cover a huge range of different cooking styles: